Hornbill-Docs/itom-config/itom-config/configuration/site-integration-services.md

 Hornbill's Site Integration Service (SIS) is a software package installed on a computer that sits behind an organization's firewall.
 It runs as a standard Windows service and, once paired with a Hornbill instance, the instance will make the Site Integration Server instance available for servicing the ITOM Job Queue.

 When pairing a Site Integration Server with a Hornbill instance, you are creating a trust relationship between the SIS and your Hornbill instance.
-Once a trust relationship is established, there is an implicit bond made between your Hornbill instance and that SIS instance, ensuring that access to the SIS capabilities to execute integrations and automation jobs can only by orchestrated by your instance.
+Once a trust relationship is established, there is an implicit bond made between your Hornbill instance and that SIS instance, ensuring that access to the SIS capabilities to execute integrations and automation jobs can only be orchestrated by your instance.

 ## Topics covered